Apollo

 How can you save money on a campervan vacation in Tasmania?

-The best things you can do to save money on a campervan rental holiday in Tassie include:
+The best things you can do to save money on a campervan rental vacation in Tassie include:

 4. Stock up on supplies.
-Before you leave Hobart and Launceston, dash to the grocery store and stock up, as grocery prices can be higher in small towns.
-On the other hand, you'll be more likely to meet the locals if you shop in some out-of-the-way places.
+Before you leave Hobart and Launceston, swing by the grocery store and stock up, as grocery prices can be higher in small towns.
+On the other hand, you’ll be more likely to meet the locals if you shop in some out-of-the-way places.

 When is the best time to go campervanning in Tasmania?